dxos/pi-gen/README.md

 # Troubleshooting

 ## `64 Bit Systems`
 Please note there is currently an issue when compiling with a 64 Bit OS.
-See https://github.com/RPi-Distro/pi-gen/issues/271
+See https://github.com/RPi-Distro/pi-gen/issues/271.
+Docker is currently running an `i386` image to mitigate this issue.

 ## `binfmt_misc`

 Linux is able execute binaries from other architectures, meaning that it should be possible to make use of `pi-gen` on an x86_64 system, even though it will be running ARM binaries.
 This requires support from the [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) kernel module.
+This kernel module is not natively present on OS X which is the primary reason for using Docker.

 You may see the following error: